epeld/cl-asteroids/README.md

 For now, just running `(ql:quickload :cl-game)` should be enough to get going.

+Then, to start the game, go to asteroids.lisp and run `(game-loop)`.

 # Current TODOs #

 + Add some rocks